nus-cs2103-AY2021S1/tp/docs/team/marcon2509.md

   * What it does: displays the property, bidder, seller, bid lists in a presentable manner.
   * Justification: This feature greatly improves the user convenience by allowing the user to easily switch between lists.
   * Highlights: the tabs automatically switch to a tab if the command used is related to the tab.

-* **Delete Bid Feature**: Added the ability to delete a specific bid from the list of bids.
-Pull request: [#161](https://github.com/AY2021S1-CS2103-W14-1/tp/pull/161)
-  * What it does: allows the user to delete a bid based on the index in the list.
-  * Justification: This feature is a necessary feature to allow the user to remove a bid once it is not necessary.
-  * Highlights: the delete bid command can only delete based on the index.

-* **List Bid Feature**: Added the ability to display the list of bids.
-Pull request: [#76](https://github.com/AY2021S1-CS2103-W14-1/tp/pull/76)
-  * What it does: allows the user to display the list of bids.
-  * Justification: This feature is a necessary feature to allow the user navigate to the list of bids or clear the filtered bids list.
-  * Highlights: the list bid command will change the tab to the bid list.

 * **Auto-Sort Feature**: Added the ability to automatically sort the bid list without the need of a command.
 Pull request: [#200](https://github.com/AY2021S1-CS2103-W14-1/tp/pull/200)
   * What it does: allows the user to always obtain a sorted bid list
   * Justification: This feature greatly improves the user convenience by allowing the user to always have a sorted list.